 Issues from a combination of clashes

 Multiple clashes can also be selected at once from the list to generate issues more quickly.
 Unlike the previous case, this option does not automatically capture the view, and the title will be assigned with the same name that appears in the list of clashes.
-The programme allows users to edit and add more information to them later on in the “Issues” tab.
+The program allows users to edit and add more information to them later on in the “Issues” tab.

 Accessing and viewing documents